DE-V8/Pattern-Path/README.md

 ---

-## Hackathon Note

-This project is built as part of a hackathon challenge focused on creating a **free, ethical, and scalable learning platform** aligned with the Babua mindset.

----

 ## License

-This project is open for learning and experimentation.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this project with attribution.